Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a collaboratively learning framework to integrate patch-level lesion and image-level grade features for robust DR grading.
-On one hand, the lesion attention generator provides valuable semi-supervised lesion attention for DR grading.
-On the other hand, the grade supervision is back-propagated to optimize the attention map.
-Trained with patches, our lesion attention generator can detect lesions over an entire image in only one forward pass which facilitates the end-to-end learning of the entire framework.
-Extensive experimental comparisons have proved the proposed CLPI achieves comparable performance with SOTA algorithms as well as senior ophthalmologists.
-The robustness of our method was also proved by evaluating the DR grading methods under various challenges in real-world scenario.
+In this paper, we propose a collaboratively learning framework to integrate patch-level lesion and image-level grade features for robust DR grading.
+The lesion attention generator provides valuable semi-supervised lesion attention for DR grading, while the grade supervision is back-propagated to optimize the attention map.
+Our lesion attention generator is trained with patches, yet it can detect lesions over an entire image in only one forward pass.
+This facilitates the end-to-end learning of the entire framework.
+Extensive experiments prove that the proposed CLPI has comparable performance with SOTA algorithms as well as senior ophthalmologists.
+We show the robustness of CLPI by evaluating the DR grading methods under various challenges in real-world scenarios.
 Ablation studies have shown the effectiveness of the lesion attention scheme as well as the advantages of the end-to-end collaborative learning of CLPI.
-There still exist lots of meaningful open issues, such as precisely detect more types of lesions, and extent CLPI framework to other applications expect DR grading.
+Some open issues still exist, including precisely detecting more types of lesions and extending CLPI framework to other applications besides DR grading.

 \appendices